 Show me how.

-To us who’ve drawn for ourselves storybook passion
+To dreamers who’ve drawn for themselves storybook passion

 wishing waiting for bravery, dragons, white stallions

 letting Disney or Hollywood Jesus Science define it.

 Those waiting for lightning to strike them.
 Know that it’s not an explosion saved for one person, but a steady fire of seven billion kept alive by soft breezes from all corners breathing life into it.
 Always keep it glowing.
 Feed it.

 Lovers, while you're breathing take me with you.
 Take a piece of me.
 Exchange a piece of yourself to me so that we will always carry each other.
 If you do this with me, If you do this with me, If you do this with me, by the time it all ends, we will all be so full, so rich with pieces of each other.
 Gilded in love in our graves all richer than Midas.